 "Johnny says your hair looks like a chocobo, but I think…I think it's cute!"

 "But Cloud, don't you like to play games?"

 "I'll see you tomorrow Cloud!"

 All for two very similar reasons.
 Back when they were children, he'd never told her how he felt due to his own insecurities and fears.
-Fear that he wasn't good enough.
-Fear that she hated him.
-Fear that he wouldn't be able to take care of her.
-Now, as he lay on his bed in the room next to hers, most of the youth gone from his face and replaced with the chiseled, more sharpened features that could only belong to that of a man, he still felt the same way as his adolescent self.
+Fears that he wasn't good enough.
+Fears that she hated him.
+Fears that he wouldn't be able to take care of her.
+Now, as he lay on his bed in the room next to hers, most of the youth gone from his face and replaced with the chiseled, more sharpened features that could only belong to that of a man, he found that he still felt the same way as his adolescent self had.

 He would run an ungloved hand roughly through his disheveled hair, bright eyes closed shut and a hint of a frown covering his handsome features, thinking the same thing he did every time she came into his head.
 That he was inadequate for her.
 That he wouldn't, as he had proven so many times before, be able to protect her.
 And, worst of all, that if he failed her she would be gone from him forever.
 After being alone for so long he knew he wouldn't be able to handle that.

 So instead, Cloud Strife would try and turn his mind to lighter things, waiting for that gentle breeze to carry him away, when little did he know that the woman he tried so hard not to think about was up thinking about the exact same things.